Zotero Database Principles of Use

 Formatting

 Use italics for Latin words in titles.
 Some styles automatically capitalise the second word.
-To avoid this, add the span class as shown in the example below.
+To prevent this, add the span class as shown below.

 Density of Invasive Western Honey Bee (<i><span class="nocase">Apis mellifera</span></i>) Colonies in Fragmented Woodlands Indicates Potential for Large Impacts on Native Species